EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

 ### A note about testing
-A test-driven development (TDD) approach is followed in order to make sure that the main validator class, `validate()`, has been defined.
+A test-driven development (TDD) approach is followed in order to make sure that the `validate()` method has been defined in the validator class.
 Thus, the generated module provides two test cases out of the box:
 - `validate()` method has been implemented.
 - `validate()` method returns a dictionary with the `valid` flag.